aws-samples/aws-media-services-simple-live-workflow/CloudFormation/README.md

 - **Browser Page** (not applicable)

-- [**AWS Elemental MediaTailor**](https://s3-us-west-2.amazonaws.com/rodeolabz-us-west-2/cloudformation/CreateCloudfrontDistribution.json) - This template only automates the creation of CloudFront for MediaTailor.
-This does **not** automate the MediaTailor configuration creation.
+- [**AWS Elemental MediaTailor**](https://s3-us-west-2.amazonaws.com/rodeolabz-us-west-2/cloudformation/MediaTailorResources.json) - This template assumes that a CloudFront distribution has previously been created for MediaPackage and requires the distribution ID for deployment.

 - [**Extra: AWS CloudWatch**](https://s3-us-west-2.amazonaws.com/rodeolabz-us-west-2/cloudformation/CloudWatchResources.json)